Additional Information

 No, termites do not pose an immediate physical threat to humans as they do not bite and do not carry any diseases that can be transmitted to humans.
 That said however, termites can still pose an indirect threat to humans.
 They have a great capacity to cause untold damage to wooden structural members in properties, causing failure of those columns and beams and possibly even total collapse if the problem is not investigated and rectified.

 Due to the complex nature of investigation and treatment, do-it-yourself termite control and eradication is generally not something many people have success at.
-When in the wrong hands or mixed and used improperly, pesticides can be very dangerous to humans, animals and plants, therefore the best answer for your termite pest problem is Rose Pest Solutions' Termite program.
+When in the wrong hands or mixed and used improperly, pesticides can be hazardous to humans, animals and plants, therefore the best answer for your termite pest problem is Rose Pest Solutions' Termite program.

 Rose Pest Solutions uses the latest methods to rid you of your pests and all products we use have been tested and registered by the EPA.
-We follow a series of very stringent guidelines for the use of the product, as laid down by the EPA so that whatever method of control we use poses no threat to people, pets or plants.
+We follow a series of very stringent guidelines for the use of the product, as laid down by the EPA so that whatever method of control we use poses no threat to people, pets, or plants.
 Should any specific safety measures need to be taken, our highly trained service technicians will make sure you have a thorough understanding of them.